BatchClayderman/LaTeXChecker/README.md

 # LaTeXChecker

-This is an implementation for checking LaTeX source files in the mode of multiple typesetting styles for one manuscript.
+This is an implementation for checking LaTeX source files using multiple typesetting styles for one manuscript.

+None of the versions of the script modify any LaTeX source files.
+They run in read-only mode.

 ## checkCite.py (LaTeXChecker v1.0)

 This script is used to check the LaTeX files without understanding them.

 This script will no longer be under maintenance.

-Please use the later versions.
+You can still use this version to handle the situation where the input is a folder if you wish to.

+Otherwise, please always use the latest version among all the afterward versions where the input is the main TEX file.

 ## checkLaTeX.py (LaTeXChecker v1.1 - v1.9)

 This script is used to check the LaTeX files, supporting complex structures.

 Here are some incomplete implementations based on baseline ideas.

+Starting from ``v1.1``, the input should be the main TEX file instead of a folder.

 ### v1.3